georgehara/Arca/README.md

 * The type is not an interface.
 NSubstitute can mock (well) only interfaces.
 * The type is an implementation of any of the following interfaces: `ITenantManager`, `ITenantNameProvider`.
 Because their implementations have attributes applied on them, they go through the dependency injection registration, so they go on the code path which mocks types, but they must not be mocked because their implementations are essential for testing.

-The `InstantiationRegistry` class from the `Implementations.ForMicrosoft` package supports mocking only in the `ToInstantiatePerXXX` methods.
-The `AddInstancePerXXX` methods don't support it because they already receive an implementation, so its presumed that the caller knows to send a mock if it's required.
+Any implementation of the `IInstantiationRegistry` interface must support mocking only for the `InstantiatePerXXX` methods.
+The `AddInstancePerXXX` methods must not support it because they already receive an implementation, so its presumed that the caller knows to send a mock if it's required.

  See the `SampleForAutomatedAndManualMocking` test for an example.